vuestorefront/magento2/docs/getting-started/configure-integration.md

 ### 1. Configure environment variables

-After installation, the first step is to configure the integration using the environment variables.
+After installation, the first step is configuring the integration using the environment variables.

 1. Go to the root folder of your project.
 2. Make a copy of the `.env.example` file and rename it to `.env`.
 You can do it manually or use the following command: